 Once upon a time, delta-9 THC was the most famous cannabinoid known for causing a high.
 Now?
 Well, there are other THC family members hogging the spotlight, namely delta-8 THC, famed for inducing a high similar to delta-9.

 So, what are the main differences between delta-8 and delta-9?
 What are their chemical structures?
 How do they make you feel?

-Delta-8 is a homolog (variant) of delta-9 — they’re very similar in terms of molecular structure and the euphoric high they induce
+Delta-8 THC is a variant of delta-9 THC — they’re very similar in terms of molecular structure and the euphoric high they induce

 Delta-8 causes a milder high, has fewer side effects (generally), and is federally legal across the U.S.

 Delta-8 and delta-9 show up in drug tests

 Delta-8 is available to buy online, delta-9 can only be sold through licensed dispensaries

 Delta-8 products are not regulated which raises potential safety concerns